Write for Xmodulo

 I want to promote my Linux software through article publishing.
 Can I do that?

 Can I include my own link in my article?

-Your article will have author info (your name, biography, website link, and social profiles) shown at the end of the article.
+Your article will have author info (your name, biography, website link, and social profiles) shown at the end.
 As for in-content links, you can include them only if those links are "pertinent".
 By being a pertinent link, we mean that the purpose of including the link is to help readers understand a given article context better.
-You may not include a self-serving link just because a linked web page matches a given anchor text.
+You may not include a self-serving link just because the link matches a given keyword.
 We reserve right to exclude any link which we deem unnecessary.

 Can I write an article which is specific to a certain Linux distro?

 If you want to write a distro-specific guide, you are welcome to do so.
-However, if your article describes how to install particular software on Linux, it will be best if the article covers installation instructions for individual Linux distros (e.g., Debian, Ubuntu, Fedora and CentOS), so users of any distro can get benefit from your article.
+However, if your article describes how to install particular software on Linux, it will be best if the article covers installation instructions for individual Linux distros (e.g., Debian, Ubuntu, Fedora, CentOS), so users of any distro can get benefit from your article.

 Why should I publish my article at Xmodulo?

 Good question.
 Xmodulo is regularly featured in major Linux publications, and read by avid Linux fans around the world (more than 10K daily visitors).
 By publishing your article at Xmodulo, you will get your name known in the Linux community.

 Under what license am I publishing my article?